LangenGroup/MoleCool/doc/source/index.rst

 For more details and citing this package, please refer to our paper: |arxiv_badge|

-Further background on molecular level structure, spectroscopy, and laser cooling -- including the application of ``MoleCool`` to achieve **isotopologue-selective laser cooling** of **complex molecules** via *serrodyne* modulation -- is presented in the PhD thesis
+Further background on molecular level structure, spectroscopy, and laser cooling, as well as the application of ``MoleCool`` to achieve **isotopologue-selective laser cooling** of **complex molecules** via *serrodyne* modulation, is presented in the PhD thesis

-`Kogel – Laser Cooling of Molecules for Precision Measurements of Parity Violation <https://doi.org/10.18419/opus-17104>`_.
+   Felix Kogel -- `Laser Cooling of Molecules for Precision Measurements of Parity Violation <https://doi.org/10.18419/opus-17104>`_

 This work introduces a novel strategy for designing optimized optical spectra to laser cool heavy, low-abundant **barium monofluoride (BaF)** molecules, whose additional nuclear spin creates an exceptionally intricate level structure.